Do you want to eradicate bullying, harassment, sexual, domestic, and gender-based violence?Do you want to be BRAVE?

 Join the eight-session (one two-hour session per week) live online group coaching programme where we tackle B.R.A.V.E.

-Ideal for parents, teachers, men, boys, women, and girls – anybody interested in stopping gender-based violence.
+Ideal for parents, teachers, employers, men, boys, women, and girls – anybody interested in stopping bullying, harassment, and gender-based violence.

 You will walk away with a blueprint on how to be BRAVE or help others to be BRAVE

 B – Boundaries / (not a) Bystander / Balance

 - Introduction to BRAVE.
 Why should we be BRAVE?